Cosmic Philosophy Understanding the Cosmos With Philosophy

 Mystical Thinking

-The empirical trap is triggered by a categorical error regarding the fundamental invasiveness of measurement.
+The empirical trap is triggered by the fundamental invasiveness of measurement.
 To know the birth time, an observer would need to passively witness the electron's departure.
 Because measurement requires interaction, this is physically impossible.

 Professor Burgdörfer: